pgruenbaum/exercise/sample.md

 You can use Git and GitHub for version control.

-Git manages your files.
+Git manages your files locally.

-GitHub hosts your files.
+GitHub hosts your files remotely.
 But there are alternatives to GitHub.
 GitHub is the most popular.